codio-templates/advanced-features-python/.guides/content/Unit-Test-aa39/Unit-Test-Example-5a43.md

 # Unit Test Example

-Leave the code commented out at first.
-Run the unit test with the `TRY IT` button and see the code fail.
-Uncomment the code to see it pass the unit test.
+Below is an example of an advanced code test implementing the UnitTest Python testing framework.

+- The `TRY IT` button allows students to run their code without submitting it.
+This gives them an opportunity to debug and verify their solution.

+- The `CHECK IT` button is for final submission.
+It runs the UnitTest tests included in the testing script contained in the secure folder.

+---

 Use the button below to test your work before submitting it for a grade.

-{try it}(bash .guides/test_student_code.sh)
+{try it}(python3 student_code/circle.py)

 {Check It!|assessment}(test-2633892246)